husamettinarabaci/xphish/CONTRIBUTING.md

 ## Security vulnerability disclosure

-Please report suspected security vulnerabilities in private to `security@getgophish.com`.
+Please report suspected security vulnerabilities in private to `security@getxphish.com`.
 Please do **NOT** create publicly viewable issues for suspected security vulnerabilities.

 ## Closing policy for issues and merge requests

-It is our goal that gophish will become a popular tool for the infosec community.
+It is our goal that xphish will become a popular tool for the infosec community.
 If this were to happen, we may begin receiving more issues and merge requests than we can keep up with.

 Out of respect for our volunteers, issues and merge requests not in line with the guidelines listed in this document may be closed without notice.
 It will always be our goal to try and provide at least a reason why the issue is closed as much as possible.